Expo Belle Epoque

 One of the regular events that drew attendance by people from all areas of society in the nineteenth century was the phenomenon of the Great Exposition, beginning at the Crystal Palace in 1851.

-For your delight and entertainment, we have invented our own Expo Belle Epoque and during the day you will be led around the pavilions, in which countries are displaying their most distinguished work in various fields.
+For your delight and entertainment, we have invented our own Expo Belle Epoque where you can visit pavilions in which countries are displaying their most distinguished work in various fields.